 International Faculty Spotlight

-International faculty at The College at Brockport come from all corners of the world, spanning across 28 different countries and bringing a wide range of diversity to the campus community.
+International faculty at SUNY Brockport come from all corners of the world, spanning across 28 different countries and bringing a wide range of diversity to the campus community.

 "Hiring international faculty contributes to the depth and breadth of student learning," said Provost and Vice President for Academic Affairs Katy Heyning.
 "Students who have worked with international faculty graduate better prepared to work and live in an increasingly diverse and global society."

 Haci Duru has lived in nine different cities, but has he found a home at Brockport?